newchuyalong/libgdx-learning/3D-animations-and-skinning.md

 Skinning can require some tweaking to get the best and optimal result.
 By default fbx-conv will include 4 bone weights per vertex (each vertex can be influenced by at most four nodes).
 Also by default, fbx-conv will group vertices that share the same bones and split the mesh into multiple parts when the total number of bones influencing the vertices is more than 12.

 Splitting the mesh is done because the shader is limited in the amount of variables it can use.
 However, this will result in multiple [[render calls|ModelBatch#what-are-render-calls]] which might impact performance.
-For more information about this, have a look at [http://badlogicgames.com/forum/viewtopic.php?f=11&t=12910&p=57297#p57250](this post).
+For more information about this, have a look at [this post](http://badlogicgames.com/forum/viewtopic.php?f=11&t=12910&p=57297#p57250).

 You can change the default values of fbx-conv by using the command line option `-w` and `-b`.
 The `-w` command allows you to specify the amount of bones that can influence one vertex.
 Which must be in the range between 1 and 8 (the default shader does not support more than 8 bone weights).
 You typically should try to keep this as low as possible.
 ```